mhavey/marklogic/uml2es/examples/hrexcel/README.md

 Our toolkit has the generic capability to generate an Entity Services model from an Excel document that follows the template, which you can find here: (../../excel/uml2es-excel-template.xlsx).
 In this example, we use that template to build a human resources data model of employees, departments, and their relationships.
 Our example shows how to transform the Excel model into Entity Services by running a gradle task.

-Our spreadsheet is HRExcel.xlsx.
+Our spreadsheet is data/model-execl/HRExcel.xlsx.
 Here is a snapshot of it

 ![HRExcel](HRExcel.png)